nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 # Developer Guide

-SEP Helper is a desktop application for Mechanical Engineering students, studying at the National University of Singapore (NUS), intending to go to Korea for a Student Exchange Programme (SEP).
+SEP Helper is a desktop application for Mechanical Engineering students, st udying at the
+National University of Singapore (NUS), intending to go to Korea for a Student Exchange Programme (SEP).
 ---